electronicayciencia/EasyMCP2221/docs/source/limitations_bugs.rst

 * The ADC seems to be always connected.
 So leakage current for GP1, GP2 and GP3 is greater than for GP0.
 Think of it as a very weak *pull-down* resistor on these pins.

-* MCP2221 status is saved only to SRAM, so it is non persistent.
-Only USB power options are written to Flash.
-See :func:`save_config()`.

 * This library does not work with password protected devices.
 You cannot use it to set or clear MCP2221's Flash password.